 The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Company.
-Certain plan investments are shares of various mutual funds or money market accounts that are owned and managed by Fidelity Investments, who has been designated as investment custodian to the Plan.
+Certain plan investments are shares of various mutual funds or money market accounts that are owned and managed by Fidelity Management Trust Company, who has been designated as investment custodian to the Plan.
 Certain Plan investments are shares of the Company's common stock.
 The Plan also issues loans to participants, which are secured by the vested balances in the participants' accounts.
 Therefore, these transactions qualify as exempt party-in-interest transactions.

-At December 31, 2019 and 2018, the Plan held within participant accounts 803,773 and 696,724 shares, respectively, of the Company's common stock, with a fair value of \$25,093,786 and \$38,884,153, respectively.
+At December 31, 2020 and 2019, the Plan held within participant accounts 661,705 and 803,773 shares, respectively, of the Company's common stock, with a fair value of \$36,731,271 and \$25,093,786, respectively.

-At December 31, 2019 and 2018, there were also 33,555 and 18,750 shares of the Company's common stock with a fair value of \$1,047,587 and \$1,046,438, respectively, held by the Plan within self-directed brokerage accounts.
+At December 31, 2020, there were no shares of the Company's common stock held by the plan within self-directed brokerage accounts.
+At December 31, 2019, there were also 33,555 shares of the Company's common stock with a fair value of \$1,047,587 held by the Plan within self-directed brokerage accounts.